the-overdriven/mw-enhanced/README.md

 You can also try to run the shortcut to Morrowind with `/High` priority but from my experience it doesn't change much.

-[Memory Monitor](https://www.nexusmods.com/morrowind/mods/45696) can be used to keep track of performance improvements.
+Morrowind.exe is notorious for memory leaks.
+[Memory Monitor](https://www.nexusmods.com/morrowind/mods/45696) can be used to keep track of performance improvements (it will show a bar once the memory starts running out).

 Optional:
 - [Ocean Light Remover](https://www.nexusmods.com/morrowind/mods/53847)